btcven/locha/documentation/en/chapter_xx.md

 In order to reach node B from A, we need to execute
 - __ifconfig__ to now node's IP.
 - We may check if we have got a route inside route information base table, executing __nib route__ command. the below image aims to show the executed commands and the output, in this point we don't have any route information to remote nodes.
+- In this paper the maximum coverage range is 100  units for all nodes.

 <img src="../ES/imple_pic/simulation_3nodesIP.svg" alt="drawing" height="380" width="380" align="left"/>